beamable/BeamableProduct/rfc/001_cli_qa_wars.md

 # CLI QA Wars

 ## Summary

 I would like to schedule a QA Wars for CLI.
 For now at least once, based on the outcome we can decide if and when we should do it again.

 ## Motivation

 Right now I see two big issues with using CLI:

 - there is some kind of "tribal knowledge" how to use some of the commands correctly.
 - most of the team is not aware of what can be done using CLI tools.

 ## Implementation

 At least for now just QA War spreadsheet on GDocs should be more than enough.
-The steps:
+Steps:

 - install latest version using install script from repository
   - does install work?